 Major consequences of sanctions imposed on Russia since 2022 included import restrictions and limitations imposed on international payments for the companies which hold business activities in the Russian Federation.
-The Group has searched new supply opportunities in response to many international businesses suspending or ceasing their operations in Russia.
+The Group has searched new legally safe supply opportunities to ensure the sanction-conformity in response to many international businesses suspending or ceasing their operations in Russia.
 The brand portfolio has been widened by the manufacturers outside the list of "unfriendly countries".
 Management is monitoring this situation and is responding where possible to minimize the supply chain risk.